-In December 1996, Peace Accords brought an end to Guatemala’s devastating 36-year civil conflict and outlined an ambitious development plan for transforming Guatemala into a more participatory, pluralistic and equitable society.
+In December 1996, Peace Accords brought an end to Guatemala’s devastating 36-year civil conflict and outlined an ambitious development plan for transforming Guatemala into a more participatory, pluralistic, and equitable society.

-Many of the programs that USAID piloted during this time have since been integrated into the nation’s public-service systems such as education, health, justice and democratic process.
+Many of the programs that USAID piloted during this time have since been integrated into the nation’s public-service systems such as education, health, justice, and democratic process.

 USAID’s current development program builds on the gains of the peace process, working to advance U.S. foreign policy objectives by focusing on Guatemala’s potential as Central America’s largest economy and trading partner of the United States.

-We also recognize the country’s lagging social indicators and high rate of poverty and chronic malnutrition among children under 5.
+We also recognize the country’s lagging social indicators and high rate of poverty and chronic malnutrition among children under five.
 In fact, Guatemala struggles with some of the lowest social indicators in the hemisphere.

-Last updated: March 10, 2014
+Last updated: July 18, 2014